 Most students find their thesis supervisors during the spring term of their junior year.
 The supervisor works with them to develop their topic and question, and to determine a schedule for summer research.

 Before you begin your search for a supervisor, take some time to read through pages 13-17 of A Guide to Writing a Senior Thesis in Social Studies, where you'll find tips on approaching potential supervisors, choosing the best supervisor for you, and what to do if you encounter problems in your search.
 Our Thesis Supervisor Database allows you to search for supervisors by topic and by region, and is a good place to start if you don't yet have someone in mind.
-Once you've found a supervisor, you'll need to complete the Thesis Supervisor Form, due this year on April 18th.
-(For the full calendar of deadlines, click here for 2013-14 and here for 2014-15.)
+Once you've found a supervisor, you'll need to complete the Thesis Supervisor Form, due this year on April 17th.
+(For the calendar of 2014-15 deadlines, click here.)

 We have found that advising relationships work best when clear expectations have been set at the beginning, so juniors in Social Studies are asked to discuss the following topics with potential supervisors: